CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab09-gettingstarted.md

 ## Explanation of Components

-1. **Azure Container Apps (ACA)**: This is a serverless platform designed to run containerized applications without managing infrastructure.
+1. **Azure Container Apps (ACA):** This is a serverless platform designed to run containerized applications without managing infrastructure.

-2. **Azure Container Apps Environment**: This is the environment that provides the necessary resources and configurations to run Azure Container Apps.
+2. **Azure Container Apps Environment:** This is the environment that provides the necessary resources and configurations to run Azure Container Apps.

-3. **Quickstart Image (Simple Hello World Container)**: This is a sample Docker image used to deploy a simple application for testing purposes.
+3. **Quickstart Image (Simple Hello World Container):** This is a sample Docker image used to deploy a simple application for testing purposes.

 # Getting Started with the Lab